-After NB-IoT and LTE-M networks started being rolled out and the first devices supporting these standards shipped, the term ‘Massive IoT’ increasingly was used to describe applications with lots of relatively low-power and low-cost devices offering extended coverage with small data volumes and throughput needs.
+After NB-IoT and LTE-M networks started being rolled out and the first devices supporting these standards shipped, the term ‘Massive IoT’ (Massive Internet of Things) increasingly was used to describe applications with lots of relatively low-power and low-cost devices offering extended coverage with small data volumes and throughput needs.

 One of them is simply the fact the former enables IoT connectivity in licensed spectrum, and the latter doesn’t.
 Yet, on a level of applications, there is quite some overlap (details to look at when picking a solution include latency, mobility, network support and QoS, indoor and underground coverage, power-saving techniques, and of course the requirements of your application and ample practical and business reasons).

 Massive IoT: where we come from

 While the Ericsson Mobility Report November 2019 looks at all mobile network technologies for all purposes, including IoT, and most attention obviously goes to 5G, recently again touted as a critical enabler of the smart factory, the report also looks at those ‘massive IoT’ technologies.

 On a side note: in a context of IoT and IIoT, 5G is certainly not here yet and despite the focus on use cases in Industry 4.0 and, obviously, automotive, to mention a few, a first major 5G cellular IoT use case will be homeland security with surveillance (cameras) as Berg Insight points out.
 The reason why NB-IoT and Cat-M/eMTC/LTE-M (the terms are often used interchangeably) and thus massive IoT are deemed necessary for 5G, by the way, is that both will support in-band deployment with 5G NR.